Smart city companies in Catalonia grew by 62%

 The Smart City Expo World Congress is the leading worldwide encounter on today’s urban issues and the technological revolution.
 Since it was first held in 2011, this event has managed to become a leading platform for ideas, networking, experiences and international business agreements, and it brings together the world’s top decision makers in the context of urban development.

 Barcelona will hold the ninth edition from November 19th to 21st, 2019, expecting to gather over 700 cities worldwide as well as 840 exhibitors, more than 400 speakers and 21,000 attendees.
 Under the theme 'Cities made of dreams', it will feature major capitals such as Berlin, Brussels, Kyoto, Moscow, Paris, Seoul or Tel Aviv.

-The smart ecosystem of smart cities in Catalonia
+The Catalan ecosystem supporting the smart cities sector

 Sectors and opportunities for investment

 Catalonia has investment opportunities in areas such as the deployment and maitenance of network infrastructures necessary for cities to become smart, as well as in areas like energy, healthcare and governance.

 Part of the ecosystem of Smart Cities includes a business friendly environment, including favourable taxation, reduced administrative burden, access to financing, a flexible labour market with skilled workforce and regulations that are supportive of business activity.

 Together with the focus on technology, these aspects will place a strong emphasis on innovation and on research and development (R& as main drivers of the city’s competitiveness, basing their wealth on knowledge production).